Farmers warn food security ‘really under threat’ amid supermarket protest

 The collective action comes after a group of farmers staged a go-slow protest around the Port of Dover on Friday, February 9.

-Farmers in Kent are stationing their tractors in a supermarket car park to protest against cheap imports and “win over” the British public.
+Farmers in Kent stationed their tractors in a supermarket car park to protest against cheap imports and “win over” the British public.

 The collective action comes after a group of farmers staged a go-slow protest around the Port of Dover on Friday February 9.